kl63/mywebclass-agile-docs/documentation/Theme: MyWebClass/Stories/Story_1_MyWebClass.md

-"As a user, I want the app to load quickly so that I can quickly access my desired features and content without any delay."
+"As a website owner, I want to implement Google Analytics so that I can better understand my website users' behavior and preferences, track the effectiveness of my marketing campaigns, and identify areas for improvement on my website."

 Acceptance Criteria:

-- The app should load within 3-5 seconds on a standard mobile device with a 4G or Wi-Fi network connection.
-- App loading time should not exceed 5 seconds even when the user has a weak network connection.
-- The app's loading progress should be displayed to the user during the loading process.
-- The app's interface should be responsive and functional while loading.
+- Google Analytics tracking code has been added to all relevant pages on the website
+- The tracking code is configured to capture relevant data such as page views, traffic sources, user behavior, and conversion rates
+- Goals and events have been set up in Google Analytics to track specific user actions, such as form submissions or purchases
+- The data captured by Google Analytics is accurate and reliable, and there are no significant discrepancies or missing data
+- Reports are set up in Google Analytics to provide insights on website performance, user behavior, and marketing campaign effectiveness
+- The reports are regularly reviewed and used to make data-driven decisions to improve website performance and user experience